 What is User Home Directory?

+A home directory is a file system directory on a multi-user operating system containing files for a given user of the system.
 A home directory also called login directory is the directory on the Unix-like operating system.
 It serves as the repository for a user’s personal file, directories, and programs.
 It is also the directory that a user is first in after logging into the system.

 A home directory is created automatically for every ordinary user in the directory called /home.
 The root directory which is designated by a forward slash(/), is the directory that contains all other directories and their sub-directories as well as all files on the system.